Nettech15/Daisy-Seed-7-Voice-VA-Synthesizer/README.txt

 - Removed Reverb.
 - Removed Serial MIDI input.
 - Removed all Daisy Pod related code (Knobs, Switches, and Encoder).
-- Removed VCF, VCA, and Pitch Mod to LFO envelope code.

 Feel free to copy, modify, and improve this code to match your equipment and sound requirements.
 In the meantime, I will be actively working on implementing more features and fixing existing problems.